patronage/bubs-next/docs/getting-started.md

 - Update the image whitelist domains in `website/next.config.js`
 - If your project is a private repo, go into `wordpress/.gitignore`, and comment out the first section assuming your project is private.
 This will check in all WordPress plugin source.
 If you are a public repo you can optionally adjust the `.gitignore` to only hide private deps.
 - If your project is a private repo, you can add shared keys in `wordpress/composer.json` to make it easier for other devs to get started.
 For example `{%PLUGIN_ACF_KEY}` can be converted to a fixed key.
 Alternatively, you can set an ENV variable and leave this private.
 - Update the `WORDPRESS_DB_NAME` env variable stored in `wordpress/docker-compose.yml` so that a new DB is created for the project.
+Also update the `WORDPRESS_DB_NAME` variable in `wordpress/_build/db.sh`.
+- Update `.env.sample` so that new developers are able to base their `.env.local` off project specific values.

 ## Running Next